Preserving and protecting the health, safety and wellbeing of staff is critical for the NHS as we respond to the COVID-19 outbreak.

 This guidance relates to staff who are at very high risk of severe illness from COVID-19 because of specific underlying health conditions.

 People with the following conditions fall into the extremely vulnerable group.
-The list is current as per the government’s update on 1 August 2020 and will be updated if the guidance changes.
+The list is current as 14 October 2020 and will be updated if the guidance changes.

 1. Solid organ transplant recipients.